Robin Geiss

-Robin Geiss (born November 8, 1974) is a German academic specializing in public international law.
+Robin Geiss (born 1974) is a German United Nations diplomat and international legal scholar.
 In 2021, he was appointed by United Nations Secretary-General António Guterres as Director of the United Nations Institute for Disarmament Research.
-Prior to this, Geiss held various academic appointments including as Swiss Chair of International Humanitarian Law at the Geneva Academy of International Humanitarian Law and Human Rights and Director of the Glasgow Centre for International Law and Security at the University of Glasgow.
+Prior to this, Geiss held the Swiss Chair of International Humanitarian Law at the Geneva Academy of International Humanitarian Law and Human Rights and served as Director of the Glasgow Centre for International Law and Security at the University of Glasgow.

 Early life and education

 Geiss studied law at the University of Edinburgh, the University of Kiel (Ph.D.
 2003) and at the New York University (LL.M.
 2004).
 He has been a scholar of the German Academic Scholarship Foundation (Studienstiftung) and the recipient of a Marie Curie Postdoctoral Fellowship.